yoniblum/ENG4000-Team-A-F/docs/gate4-systemhealthreporting/systemhealthreporting.md

     + [Alpha Release Results](#alpha-release-results)

 ### About
-Alpha release of a system health reporting application, utilizing XBee transceivers and Raspberry Pi3 to create a mesh network that uses peer-to-peer communication- visualizing and presenting the data transmitted within the nework as information, on a web-based dashboard.
+Alpha release of a system health reporting application, utilizing XBee transceivers and Raspberry Pi3 to create a mesh network that uses peer-to-peer communication- visualizing and presenting the data transmitted within the nework as information, on a real-time web-based dashboard.

 ### Background
 Addresses: What is this project about and Why?